 Big city arts and culture in a small town atmosphere.
-Enjoy live entertainment, art galleries, history and more in DeKalb County.
-Our Calendar of Events has information on events, exhibits and performances.
-See a full listing of Historic and Arts and Culture venues to plan your next trip.
+Enjoy live entertainment, art galleries, history, and more in DeKalb County.
+Our Calendar of Events has information on events, exhibits, and performances.
+See a full listing of Art & History locations.

 Barbed Wire and DeKalb